Combining results with Latin square literature and general conclusion

 The approaches offered in this paper are extensible to Latin squares of larger magnitude, given appropriate computational means.
 Identifying LS’s as combinations of Latin patterns, and placing them in composition families, is a straightforward means to ”format” the immense populations of higher order Latin squares, at the same time eliminating what is not really relevant: multiplication by permutation, different orientation and – boundaries, thus establishing their true geometric diversity.

 Latin square presentations in which the site symbols are (coloured) objects (boards, circles, connected in nets and threads or highlighted as “singles”, were shown to be useful in assessing structure types, symmetries, multiplicities.
 They might also be inspiring for designs of tile fillings (tilings), mosaics, fabrics, quilts (ref.
 6) and perhaps for recreational toys and educational games.

 An example of a plane filling (tesselation) based on the couple-couple Latin pattern in 4×4 Latin squares is presented underneath.
 The order 5 LS-structures offer abundant inspiration for further aesthetic endeavours.

 Creation of sets of LS’s up to order 6, and all calculations, permutations, symmetry – , orthogonality – and other numeric or symbolic operations on LS structures required throughout this article were programmed and performed on a Hewlett Packard scientific(graphic) calculator (HP48 and later versions).
-Some figures were prepared using the version of Processing some others with a homemade graphic program based on Forth.
+Handy programs – for putting LS’s on standard numeric format, checking for symmetry relationship or orthogonality, can be made available on request.
+Some figures were prepared using a version of Processing, some others with a homemade graphic program based on Forth.